SEDGE: Structural Extrapolated Data Generation: Abstract

 \section{Abstract}

-This paper proposes a framework for Structural Extrapolated Data GEneration (SEDGE) based on suitable assumptions on the underlying data generating process.
-We provide conditions under which data satisfying new specifications can be generated reliably, together with the approximate identifiability of the distribution of such data under certain ``conservative" assumptions.
-On the algorithmic side, we develop practical methods to achieve extrapolated data generation, based on the structure-informed optimization strategy or diffusion posterior sampling, respectively.
+This paper aims to address the challenge of data generation beyond the training data and proposes a framework for Structural Extrapolated Data GEneration (SEDGE) based on suitable assumptions on the underlying data-generating process.
+We provide conditions under which data satisfying novel specifications can be generated reliably, together with the approximate identifiability of the distribution of such data under certain ``conservative" assumptions, as well as the inherent non-identifiability of this distribution without such assumptions.
+On the algorithmic side, we develop practical methods to achieve extrapolated data generation, based on a structure-informed optimization strategy or diffusion posterior sampling, respectively.
 We verify the extrapolation performance on synthetic data and also consider extrapolated image generation as a real-world scenario to illustrate the validity of the proposed framework.